Welcome to today's edition of the Rush 24-7 podcast.

 What are you going to do with it?

-This is what the American is in the UK Daily Mail.
+This is the UK Daily Mail.

 This is what they think the American people's reaction to this is.

-Suddenly, the worse than Watergate rhetoric does not seem overblown.
+Suddenly, the worse-than-Watergate rhetoric does not seem overblown.

-And I do wonder, can a president who's presided over and possibly encouraged Chinese style surveillance of the land of the free honestly expect to serve out his full term?
+And I do wonder, can a president who's presided over and possibly encouraged Chinese-style surveillance of the land of the free honestly expect to serve out his full term?

-That's Damian Thompson of UK Daily Mail.
+That's Damian Thompson, the UK Daily Mail.

-That's, again, I submit to you not the question, folks.
+That's, again, I submit to you, not the question, folks.

 The question, will the land of the free survive Obama's full term?